microsoft/BotFramework-WebChat/packages/README.md

       - It is acceptable if the contributor start modifying code before the build is stabilized, their changes may not appear on the bits
 - Build production bits
    - Set environment variable `node_env` to `production`
-   - Run `npm run prepublishOnly`
+   - Run `npm run build`
-      - Prefer `prepublishOnly` because this sounds more towards production or CI builds
-      - Contributors are very unlikely to run this script
+      - Contributors should be unlikely to run this script
    - No instrumentation code, no source maps
    - Minified
    - Produce `webchat.js`, `webchat-es5.js` and `webchat-minimal.js`
-- No more commands other than `prepublishOnly` and `start` needed to learn
+- No more commands other than `build` and `start` needed to learn
 - Testability
    - Under CI pipeline
       - Fresh build with instrumentation but minified (a.k.a. `node_env=test`)